Skip to content

 Once a project is created, everything else — modules, IFC data, estimations, price reviews — connects back to it.

-To create your first project, follow these steps:
+To create your first project directly, follow these steps:

 1. Navigate to Projects in the sidebar.